niknow/BankCSVtoQif/README.rst

     ["cryptic number 123", "Rent", "Expenses:Flat:Rent", 1]

-That means that whenever a description of a transaction contains the strinv "cryptic number 123", it will be replaced by "Rent" (in case you specify the empty string here, the description will not be modified).
+That means that whenever a description of a transaction contains the string "cryptic number 123", it will be replaced by "Rent" (in case you specify the empty string here, the description will not be modified).
 The target account of that transaction will be set to "Expenses:Flat:Rent".
-The append flag '1' will append the year and the month (0 won't append anything and 2 appends the next month).
+The append flag '1' will append the year and the month ('0' won't append anything and '2' appends the next month).
 You can add as many replacements as you want for all of your bank account types.
 If you import the resulting qif into gnucash, the transaction will be booked automatically to the specified target account.
-So you don't have to book regular transactions manually every time.
+All in all this achieves that you don't have to manually book a regular transaction every time.

 For developers: Creating new bank account types
 ~~~~~~~